dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ::: moniker range=">= aspnetcore-2.1"

-NSwag uses [Reflection](/dotnet/csharp/programming-guide/concepts/reflection), and the recommended return type for web API actions is [ActionResult\<T>](/dotnet/api/microsoft.aspnetcore.mvc.actionresult-1).
-Consequently, NSwag can only infer the return type defined by `T`.
-Other possible return types in the action cannot be inferred.
+Because NSwag uses [reflection](/dotnet/csharp/programming-guide/concepts/reflection), and the recommended return type for web API actions is [ActionResult\<T>](/dotnet/api/microsoft.aspnetcore.mvc.actionresult-1), it can only infer the return type defined by `T`.
+You can't automatically infer other possible return types.

 Consider the following example:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.1/TodoApi.NSwag/Controllers/TodoController.cs?name=snippet_CreateAction)]

 The preceding action returns `ActionResult<T>`.
 Inside the action, it's returning [CreatedAtRoute](xref:System.Web.Http.ApiController.CreatedAtRoute*).
 Since the controller is decorated with the [[ApiController]](xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute) attribute, a [BadRequest](xref:System.Web.Http.ApiController.BadRequest*) response is possible, too.
 For more information, see [Automatic HTTP 400 responses](xref:web-api/index#automatic-http-400-responses).
-Data annotations are used to tell clients which HTTP status codes this action is known to return.
+Use data annotations to tell clients which HTTP status codes this action is known to return.
 Decorate the action with the following attributes:

 [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/2.1/TodoApi.NSwag/Controllers/TodoController.cs?name=snippet_CreateActionAttributes)]